Table of Contents[Hide][Show]

 Family Gifts & Outdoor Fun Gifts

-If you’re like us and often choose family gifts that the whole family can enjoy, you might love these options.
+If you’re like us and often choose family gifts that the whole family can enjoy (or enjoy better health because of), you might love these options.
 This list also includes outdoor activity gifts that we use and love.

 - Sauna – This is one gift that will have long-lasting health benefits.
 It isn’t an inexpensive gift, but one that family can enjoy all year.

 - Joovv Light – Like the sauna, this gift also brings the benefit of boosting health.
 Red light therapy is well-studied for its skin and mitochondria benefits and this is one of my favorite parts of my daily routine.

 - Rapid Release – Like a chiropractor and a massage therapist built into one.
 This device is designed to release muscle tension and it works!
 I love this thing.